Psychoacoustics

-Psychoacoustics is the branch of psychophysics involving the scientific study of sound perception and audiology—how humans perceive various sounds.
-More specifically, it is the branch of science studying the psychological responses associated with sound (including noise, speech, and music).
-Psychoacoustics is an interdisciplinary field of many areas, including psychology, acoustics, electronic engineering, physics, biology, physiology, and computer science.
+Psychoacoustics is the branch of psychophysics involving the scientific study of the perception of sound by the human auditory system.
+It is the branch of science studying the psychological responses associated with sound including noise, speech, and music.
+Psychoacoustics is an interdisciplinary field including psychology, acoustics, electronic engineering, physics, biology, physiology, and computer science.

 Background

-Hearing is not a purely mechanical phenomenon of wave propagation, but is also a sensory and perceptual event; in other words, when a person hears something, that something arrives at the ear as a mechanical sound wave traveling through the air, but within the ear it is transformed into neural action potentials.
-The outer hair cells (OHC) of a mammalian cochlea give rise to enhanced sensitivity and better frequency resolution of the mechanical response of the cochlear partition.
+Hearing is not a purely mechanical phenomenon of wave propagation, but is also a sensory and perceptual event.
+When a person hears something, that something arrives at the ear as a mechanical sound wave traveling through the air, but within the ear it is transformed into neural action potentials.
 These nerve pulses then travel to the brain where they are perceived.
 Hence, in many problems in acoustics, such as for audio processing, it is advantageous to take into account not just the mechanics of the environment, but also the fact that both the ear and the brain are involved in a person's listening experience.

-The inner ear, for example, does significant signal processing in converting sound waveforms into neural stimuli, so certain differences between waveforms may be imperceptible.
+The inner ear, for example, does significant signal processing in converting sound waveforms into neural stimuli, this processing renders certain differences between waveforms imperceptible.
 Data compression techniques, such as MP3, make use of this fact.
 In addition, the ear has a nonlinear response to sounds of different intensity levels; this nonlinear response is called loudness.
-Telephone networks and audio noise reduction systems make use of this fact by nonlinearly compressing data samples before transmission, and then expanding them for playback.
+Telephone networks and audio noise reduction systems make use of this fact by nonlinearly compressing data samples before transmission and then expanding them for playback.
 Another effect of the ear's nonlinear response is that sounds that are close in frequency produce phantom beat notes, or intermodulation distortion products.

-The term "psychoacoustics" also arises in discussions about cognitive psychology and the effects that personal expectations, prejudices, and predispositions may have on listeners' relative evaluations and comparisons of sonic aesthetics and acuity and on listeners' varying determinations about the relative qualities of various musical instruments and performers.
-The expression that one "hears what one wants (or expects) to hear" may pertain in such discussions.
+There are at least five features to identify effective psychoacoustic practices: Loudness (the measures of perceived volume), Roughness (sensory dissonance), Sharpness (spectral distribution), Tonalness (the ratio of tonal spectral peaks), and Spaciousness (to predict perceived Spaciousness).

+Another procedure for recognizing music genres or recommending music is to remove a wide range of objective features that are not entirely related to human perception.
+However, there are some low level features that aren't related to human/physical perception, but can improve the discovery of psychoacoustics.

+The first one, Root Mean Square (RMS), is another way how sound can be measured, specifically loudness.
+RMS is a significant process of measurement because it helps people monitor volume.
+Spectral Rolloff helps guide the frequency to a balance.
+Spectral Flatness is considered to outline how loud or quite a noise range.
+Lastly, Inter Channel Cross Correlation estimates the relationship between how one ear perceived sound in relation to the other ear.